Faisal-Qadri/CEE-498-Project-Pore-in-Concrete/Methods.md

     Figure 5: Transformation images from Viridis to Greyscale

-### Model Caliberation
+### Model Calibration

-To quantify porosityies and other characterestics of SEM images, including chemistry of hydrates and angularity of pores, it is a required task to caliberate the model.
-The input grayscale images are all having 256*196 pixels with grayscale thresholds ranging from 0 to 255; and as mentioned earlier, dark pixels represent pores, while pixels with higher thershold values represent cement hydration products or anhydrous phases.
-To quantify pore volume fraction, different thresholds correspond are chosen to determine the averge porosity of images in each batch (see Fig 6).
+To quantify porosities and other characteristics of SEM images, including chemistry of hydrates and angularity of pores, it is a required task to calibrate the model.
+The input grayscale images are all having 256*196 pixels with grayscale thresholds ranging from 0 to 255; and as mentioned earlier, dark pixels represent pores, while pixels with higher threshold values represent cement hydration products or anhydrous phases.
+To quantify pore volume fraction, different thresholds correspond are chosen to determine the average porosity of images in each batch (see Fig 6).
 Fig 6 illuminates the maximum thresholds for both batches (i.e. 14 and 9 for batches 1 and 2, respectively), to avoid overestimation of porosity in each batch.
 As a side note, almost 400 million pixels were analyzed by python to generate this figure.

 <img src ="images/fig6.JPG" width =900>